 When you retire early, you’re going to have to make a few decisions.
-The tax implications of your retiring before the age of 60 can depend on whether you take your super as a lump sum and/or income stream.
+The tax implications of your retiring before the age of 60 can depend on whether you take your super as a lump sum and/or pension.

-Are you taking your super as a lump sum, an income stream or a combination of both?
+Are you taking your super as a lump sum, a super pension (also known as a super income stream) or a combination of both?

 Lump sum only